andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

-## BCs (Naming Teams)
+## BCs (Naming Teams) [GT]

 Teams named after the part of business process they were working on (which would change and grow) like C2I, I2T etc. rather than named from contexts - Prosecution/Defence/Courts/SJP etc. which would create teams specialised in that part of the legal system.

-Wrong names/contexts used by the wrong teams.
+Wrong names/contexts were used by the wrong teams.
 Scheduling was something used by ATCM which created SJP session.

+@andrewharmellaw - I think we'd need to give too much context to the audience to make this point in the time we have.
+What do you reckon?

 ---